kaievns/the-log/posts/lead/the-estimations-trap.md

 slug: 3OvR4
 date: 22 Feb 2023
 title: Why estimations don't really work
 description: Destroying the hopes and dreams of those relying on estimations in their delivery planning
 thumbnail: ./images/estimations-probability.png
 tags:
   - planning
   - agile
   - management
+medium:
+  tags:
+    - Engineering management
+    - Software engineering
+    - Planning
+    - Agile
+    - Scrum
 ---

 I've been through a fair bit of teams; and I have built and managed my own share